 What is the Million Hearts® Collaboration?

 The Million Hearts® Collaboration to Prevent Heart Disease and Stroke (MHC) was established in 2015 to bring together national, state and local partner to implement Million Hearts® strategies.
 MHC organizations work together to disseminate evidence-based cardiovascular disease prevention strategies and resources, promote the use of consistent cardiovascular health messaging, and provide opportunities for sharing best practices and evidence-based approaches by state and local partners.
-American Heart Association commitment to Million Hearts® The American Heart Association (AHA) supports Million Hearts® by integrating strategies in its work with healthcare providers and health systems, leveraging the reach of communication channels including specific meetings, something and something as well as identifying solutions for policy initiatives.
+American Heart Association commitment to Million Hearts® The American Heart Association (AHA) supports Million Hearts® by integrating strategies in its work with healthcare providers and health systems, leveraging the reach of communication channels including specific meetings, as well as identifying solutions for policy initiatives.
 AHA, in partnership with the National Forum on Heart Disease and Stroke Prevention guides the efforts of the MHC.

 The following MHC member organizations support this commitment by disseminating tools and resources, promoting Million Hearts® priorities and engaging stakeholders in strategy implementation.